AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 **Duration:**     :: Concentration, up to 1 hour
 When you learn this spell, choose 3 Beasts to use with this spell.
 When you complete a Long Rest, you can replace one of these Beasts with a different one.

-This spell transforms a creature that you can see within range into one of the Beasts selected with this spell (See the rules on Transformations in Appendix D).
+This spell transforms a creature that you can see within range into one of the Beasts selected with this spell (See Appendix D).
 An unwilling creature must make a Wisdom Saving Throw to avoid the effect.
 The Beast must have a Challenge Rating equal to or less than the target's Challenge Rating or level.
 An unwilling target has all their game statistics, including mental Ability Scores, languages, and ability to communicate, replaced by the statistics of the chosen beast.
 It retains its alignment and personality.
 If the target was willing, they can gain Temporary Hit Points equal to your Level plus this spell's level.
+These Temporary Hit Points vanish if any remain when the spell ends.

 The transformation lasts for the duration.
 The target can choose to end the spell early when they take damage, and they can also choose to repeat the Saving Throw at the end of each of its turns, ending the effect on a success.